robinrendle/robinrendle.com/src/pages/notes/a-swim-in-a-pond-in-the-rain.md

 > We've said that a story is a system for the transfer of energy.
 Energy made in the early pages gets transferred along through the story, passed from section to section, like a bucket of water headed for a fire, and the hope is that not a drop gets lost.

+George’s book makes me feel that this way of learning about stories—this way of talking about capital L literature and sentences and people—is what I needed sooner in my writing career.